LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 Parent container for related bills added by the House, Senate, and CRS.
 Read more [About Related Bills](https://www.congress.gov/help/related-bills) on Congress.gov.
 A `<relatedBills>` element may include the following children:
 - `<item>`
   - Container for a related bill to the bill or resolution.
-An `<item>` element may include the following children:
+An `<item>` is repeatable and may element may include the following children:
     - `<url>` (e.g. https://api.data.gov/congress/v3/bill/117/s/1720)
       - A referrer URL to the bill item in the API.
     - `<title>` (e.g. Postal Service Reform Act of 2021)